sruthipapanasa/B14_Q1_Submission/README.md

 these methods sample from the larger dataset to create a small sample size that represents and evenly-distributed portion of the larger dataset.
 This smaller dataset allows us to train our model quicker on data that represents the population accurately.
-### prompt_template.py
-This file provides a template that tells the Langchain agent to get the author's tone description from the tweets it was trained on, then use that tone to mock the persona that is extracted from the text and tone.
 ### exploratory_in_context_learning.py
 This file uses in-context learning to prompt the model agent to answer a question when provided with a certain topic.
 The agent will take in the inputted topic, then tell us to what level it agrees with the topic provided, responding with a number ranging from